Go Back Go Back

-Ashley Phiri looks and sounds like the proverbial girl next door.
+Ashley Philly looks and sounds like the proverbial girl next door.
 The twenty-year-old Bulawayo resident has a bubbly demeanor and laughs easily.
 Today, she is smartly dressed in a navy dress and black and white coat as she hands out boxes of condoms to sex workers outside a bar in Bulawayo.
 Ashely is also a sex worker.

 “When I started sex work I was 15 years old.
-I went into sex work because I come from a child-headed family and I had to support my siblings – pay their school fees, make sure the rent is paid and the food is on the table, so I had to be the one going out looking for food and looking for money,” Ashley explains.
+I went into sex work because I come from a child-headed family and I had to support my siblings – pay their school fees, make sure the rent is paid and the food is on the table, so I had to be the one going out looking for food and looking for money,” Ashely explains.

 Her colleagues Petronella and Lillian, both in their early twenties, also speak of broken families and hardship pushing them into sex work.
 They have all faced violence and abuse.